grommunio/admin-api/doc/rst/grommunio-admin-exmdb.rst

 Notes
 =====

-- Folder IDs and permssions can be given in decimal, hexadecimal (`0x`-prefix), octal (`0`-prefix) or binary (`0b`-prefix).
+- Folder IDs and permissions can be given in decimal, hexadecimal (`0x`-prefix), octal (`0`-prefix) or binary (`0b`-prefix).
 - Currently, the permission value echoed by the `grant` and `revoke` commands is the one sent to the server and might differ from the value actually